binaryphile/www.minimak.org/pages/index.md

   make a significant difference in typing.
 Other layouts over-optimize, trying to squeeze tiny improvements out of large numbers of key changes.
-- __Changes fewer keys:__ Because other layouts don't put the same premium on preverving your QWERTY skills, they change keys unnecessarily.
-With Minimak, you have the choice of 4, 8 or 12 keys changes.
-With as few as even 4 keys changes, you still get the majority of the benefit of other layouts.
+- __Changes fewer keys:__ Other layouts usually change the entire keyboard.
+They subscribe to the theory that there isn't "enough" improvement without trying to improve everything.
+Minimak doesn't change any key that won't give a significant improvement, limiting itself to 12 keys in the full layout.
+Fewer keys to learn means faster learning and better recollection of QWERTY.
-- __Preserves finger impulses:__ Of the 12 keys that do change in the
+- __Preserves QWERTY fingering:__ Of the 12 keys that do change in the
   full layout, _only 3_ move to a different finger.
+Most just swap rows.
 This makes it easy to correct yourself as you learn, and thus you learn faster.
 Your initial impulses are still good, they just need to be modified.
 - __Can be learned in steps:__  Minimak's layout is designed to be learned in three increments of 4-key swaps.
 By limiting the amount of change to be learned at a time, you adapt faster.
 For the gung-ho,